antonio-leitao/nau/README.md

 ```
 If `project` is specified will run `make archive` before compressing and moving it to `Archives` directory.
 If it is not specified will prompt user to choose which one.
 Ordered in reverse order of last modified.

-## Templates
+# Templates
 Nau relies on understanding what type are your projects.
 Each project either comes from a template or it doesnt.
+### Template Direcory
+Check the [`nau-templates`] repository for an example of a direcotry of templates.
 The template directory is stored in `config.Templates_path` and should look like this:
 ```text
 templates
 │   Python_#3776AB